lookback/lookbook/README.md

 ### Programmatic API

-These are the exported members of the `lookbook` module.
+These are the exported members of the `@lookback/lookbook` module.

 #### Types